DamirSvrtan/production-ribbon/README.md

 ![production ribbon](http://i.imgur.com/I0ON35t.png)

-The idea was taken from the Ruby gem [rack-dev-mark](https://github.com/dtaniwaki/rack-dev-mark), used for showing a ribbon when on development or staging env.
+The idea (as well as the css code) was taken from the Ruby gem [rack-dev-mark](https://github.com/dtaniwaki/rack-dev-mark), used for showing a ribbon when on dev or staging environments.